 Students who are currently on disciplinary probation may not apply to study abroad the following term.
 Students may only begin the application process for study abroad after their disciplinary probation period has been completed.

 Students who have been approved by Marquette to study abroad following the October 1 and March 1 deadlines must remain in good standing for the remainder of the term prior to studying abroad.
 Any conduct violations which occur between acceptance and the actual term of study abroad will be reviewed by the Office of Student Development and the Office of International Education and will necessitate a follow-up advising session.
 Students whose conduct between the time of acceptance to study abroad and the term of study abroad which results in University probation or greater consequence will not be approved to study abroad and will be responsible for any non-refundable or non-recoverable fees owed to the study abroad program.
 For all other conduct violations during this time that do not result in University probation, a follow-up interview will be required.

-If the petition is not approved, students will be allowed to apply for Marquette or external approved study abroad programs, but will need to do so within two weeks of the application deadline outlined above.
+If the petition is not approved, students will be allowed to apply for Marquette or external approved study abroad programs, but will need to do so before the application deadline outlined above.
 This means students should plan ahead and submit their petitions well before the application deadline.
 Transfer credit will not be accepted for students studying on unapproved programs.
 A student choosing to pursue a semester of academic year study abroad program not approved by the Office of International Education or the College of Business are required to take a leave of absence from the university.
-Dropping below full-time status or completely withdrawing from your program will have an adverse effect on your financial aid package.
+Dropping below full-time status or completely withdrawing from your program may have an effect on your financial aid package or Marquette scholarships.

 Tuition remission and FACHEX benefits are honored for study abroad in Marquette programs at 100%, but not necessarily guaranteed each term.
 A limited number of tuition remission/FACHEX spots are available each term.
 Students must apply for and be accepted to the study abroad program according to the program’s selection criteria.